aosabook/500lines/modeller/chapter.md

 ### Nodes
 In the Scene's `render` function, we call `render` on each of the items in the Scene's `node_list`.
 But what are the elements of that list?
-We call them Nodes.
+We call them *nodes*.
-Conceptually, a `Node` is anything that can be placed in the scene.
+Conceptually, a node is anything that can be placed in the scene.
-In object oriented software, we write `Node` as an abstract base class.
+In object-oriented software, we write `Node` as an abstract base class.
 Any classes that represent objects to be placed in the `Scene` will inherit from `Node`.
 This base class allows us to reason about the scene abstractly.
-The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.
+The rest of the code base doesn't need to know about the details of the objects it displays; it only needs to know that they are of the class `Node`.

-Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.
+Each type of `Node` defines its own behavior for rendering itself and for any other necessary interactions.
-The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. Multiplying the Node's translation matrix by its scaling matrix gives the transformation matrix from the Node's model coordinate space to the world coordinate space.
+The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. Multiplying the node's translation matrix by its scaling matrix gives the transformation matrix from the node's model coordinate space to the world coordinate space.
-The Node also stores an Axis Aligned Bounding Box (AABB).
+The node also stores an Axis Aligned Bounding Box (AABB).
 We'll see more about AABBs when we discuss selection below.

-The simplest concrete implementation of Node is a Primitive.
-A Primitive is a single solid shape that can be added the scene.
-In this project, the primitives are Cube and Sphere.
+The simplest concrete implementation of `Node` is a *primitive*.
+A primitive is a single solid shape that can be added the scene.
+In this project, the primitives are `Cube` and `Sphere`.
 `````````````````````````````````````````` {.python}
 class Node(object):
     """ Base class for scene elements """